-- These instructions are intended specifically for transferring files between servers via rsync and SSH on Linux.
+- These instructions are intended specifically for stopping and disabling firewalld on Fedora 22.

 Two-factor authentication (also known as 2FA) means that instead of just a password (one factor), you will need two factors (password, plus a rotating authentication token) to login to your Manage account.
 Only the correct combination of the first and second factors will allow you to log in.
 Two-factor authentication is more secure than one-factor authentication.